wpsimon09/Car-Robot-Simulator/README.md

 # SpeechToRobotics
-Hacking By The See hackathon solution
+Hacking By The Sea hackathon solution

 # Assigment
 Lego Mindstorms is a popular platform for learning about robotics and programming.
 It allows users to build a variety of robots and control them